michael-ts/express-modular-server/README.md

  .start()
 ```

-# Configuration
+# API Configuration

-The following configuration keys are recognized:
+When calling the function returned by requiring express-modular-server, the following configuration keys are recognized in the first parameter:

 ## http
 When this key is present, express.js will service requests using the `http` network protocol.
 If this value is `true` the default port is used.
 If the environment variable `PORT` is present, its numerical values is used as the default, otherwise `8080` is the default.
 If this value is a number, the specified number is used.
 An invalid value may also be interpreted as using the default.